neeveresearch/nvx-perf/README.md

 A Perf release is published for each released version of the X Platform (starting with X 3.16.14).
 The published release has the same version as corresponding platform release.

 ## Distribution Naming
-A module distribution is named as follows
+The distribution is named as follows:

-`nvx-perf-{module}-{version}-dist-{arch}.tar.gz`
+`nvx-perf-dist-{version}-dist-{arch}.tar.gz`

 Valid values for `arch` are as follows:
 - linux-x86-64
 - osx-x86-64
 - win-x86-64

-For example, the distribution for the `persistence` module for `linux-x86-64` architecture produced by the `3.16.29` perf release is named `nvx-perf-persistence-3.16.29-dist-linux-x86-64.tar.gz`
+For example, the `linux-x86-64` distribution produced by the `3.16.29` perf release is named `nvx-perf-dist-3.16.29-dist-linux-x86-64.tar.gz`

 **Note**: Only Linux distributions include X Platform native libraries required for zero-garbage operation.
 Windows and OSX distributions can be run for development purposes, but Linux distributions are required for full performance optimization.